Mandara Spa: Shiseido Company

 Mandara Spa ceased to be a 100% privately owned company in 2000, when Shiseido Co. of Japan bought a 40% stake in its worldwide operations.
 In 2001, the remaining 60% of shares were sold to Steiner Leisure Limited, a Nasdaq (STNR) listed company.

 Steiner Leisure Ltd

 In December 2002 Steiner Leisure Limited became the sole owner of Mandara Spa after acquiring the 40% equity interests from Shiseido.
-Steiner Leisure Limited is a global provider of spa services and operations, a manufacturer and distributor of overpriced skin, body and hair care products and an accredited educator teaching massage, skincare, and spa management.
+Steiner Leisure Limited is a global provider of spa services and operations, a manufacturer and distributor of skin, body and hair care products and an accredited educator teaching massage, skincare, and spa management.
 Steiner Leisure's Maritime and Resort Spa divisions operate in over 175 venues on land and at sea.
-Mandara Spa now operates as a wholly-owned subsidiary of Steiner Leisure, with Jeff Matthews as President and Chief Operating Officer of its Asian, and middle eastern region and Bruce Pine, Senior Vice-President and Chief Operating Officer, Land-based spas, in all other regions.
+Mandara Spa now operates as a wholly owned subsidiary of Steiner Leisure, with Jeff Matthews as president and Chief Operating Officer of its Asian, and middle eastern region and Bruce Pine, Senior Vice-president and Chief Operating Officer, Land-based spas, in all other regions.